tmmytwllms/final_project/deliverables.md

 ### Presentation
 __Content__.

-The presentation outlines the project: _Please refer to deliverable 1 above_ including the following:
+The Readme as well as the "Deliverable 1" section above of the current document includes the following:
 - Selected topic
 - Reason why they selected their topic
 - Description of their source of data